zencd/groovy2kotlin/USAGE.md

 - The `groovy2kotlin.jar` or corresponding classes
 - All dependencies of your Groovy project

+Make sure the Groovy sources are valid and compilable by the Groovy SDK you gonna use for the translation.

 ### Option 1

 Personally I'd just fetch the code into the Groovy project intended for the conversion